-- 1. In the left navigation pane, click Workflows > <Workflow Package>:<Workflow Version>. - 2.
+- 1. In the left navigation pane, click Workflows > <Workflow_Package>:<Workflow_Version>. - 2.
 In the right administration pane, click the Context Variables tab. - 3.
-Select SupPassword and click Modify. - 4.
-To select a new certificate file, click Browse to find and upload a production version of the certificate. - The read-only values of SupUser, SupCertificateSubject, SupCertificateIssuer, SupCertificateNotAfter, SupCertificateNotBefore change to reflect values of the new certificate and password you set. - 5.
-Click OK.
+Select SupPassword and click Modify. - Select Use certificate-base credentials and click Browse to find and upload a certificate file. - 5.
+Set the value for Certificate password and click OK.
+On the Context Variables page, the read-only values of SupUser, SupCertificateSubject, SupCertificateNotBefore, SupCertificateNotAfter, and SupCertificateIssuer change to reflect values of the new certificate and password you set.